-...nothing but there are humans when they don't get sun light nobody doesn't receive now.
-The farmer's income ya...only the business of managing or cultivating plants and animals and using the results, changing the location of plants and animals and the environment so that they last for long to meet human needs, these humans are called farmers or farmers...whose activities are farming...so farmers have two roles, namely workers and the rice plant environment.[...ora ana ing ana manusia apabila ara ana oleh nyetronge[sinar] matahari ara ana sing isa ditampa saiki.
+...nothing, but there are humans whom they do not get sunlight nobody does not receive now.
+The farmer's income ya...only from the business of managing or cultivating plants and animals and, using the results, changing the location of plants and animals and the environment so that they last for long to meet human needs; these humans are called farmers...whose activities are farming...so farmers have two roles, namely workers and the rice plant environment [...ora ana ing ana manusia apabila ara ana oleh nyetronge[sinar] matahari ara ana sing isa ditampa saiki.
 Khasile petani ya...mung usaha ngatur utawa ngusahane tanduran-tanduran lan kewan lan ngunane khasile, ngubah tempat tanduran lan kewan serta lingkungane supaya langgeng memenuhi kebutuhan manusia, manusia iki disebut tani utawa petani...yang aktivitase awujud usaha tani...dadi petani merangkap loro peran, yaitu penggarap lan lingkungan tandurane pari.]

-Income as stated by Sukardi shows that the rice plant nature requires priority in the plant process until harvest depending on environmental conditions.
-The condition of the rice plants begins as Izzah et.al (2018) and Suarsa et.al (2021), namely from preparing nurseries, tillage, planting, fertilizing, weeding weeds, water regulation, controlling pests and diseases and harvesting.
-This process is also in line with Antok's statement that:
+As stated by Sukardi, income shows that the rice plant nature requires priority in the plant process until harvest, depending on environmental conditions.
+The condition of the rice plants begins, as Izzah et al. (2018) and Suarsa et al. (2021) mentioned, with preparing nurseries, tillage, planting, fertilizing, weeding weeds, water regulation, controlling pests and diseases, and harvesting.
+This process is also in line with Antok's statement:

-not...the harvest will be later...you know, son...but how can the environment be a concern for support to ensure a successful harvest...yes...it is a belief that when the planting season is together, it is believed that pests or harvest failures can be avoided...this belief is not compulsion.[bukan...lah hasil panen nantinya...lho mas...namun bagaimana lingkungan menjadi perhatian dukungan untuk menjamin keberhasilan panen...ya...sudah menjadi kenyakinan bahwa ketika musim tanam bersama, maka dinyakini hama atau kegagalan panen dapat dihindari...ini kenyakinan bukan keterpaksaan.]
+Not...the harvest will be later...you know, Sir...but how can the environment be a concern for support to ensure a successful harvest...yes...it is a belief that when the planting season is together, it is believed that pests or harvest failures can be avoided...this belief is not compulsion. [bukan...lah hasil panen nantinya...lho mas...namun bagaimana lingkungan menjadi perhatian dukungan untuk menjamin keberhasilan panen...ya...sudah menjadi kenyakinan bahwa ketika musim tanam bersama, maka dinyakini hama atau kegagalan panen dapat dihindari...ini kenyakinan bukan keterpaksaan.]

-Therefore essential factors and climate at one time can be positively correlated in rice plants but at other times can be negatively correlated, so according to Doğan et.al (2013), Darfour & Rosentrater (2016), Livanova et.al (2018), Kumar et.al (2020) and Anwar & Firmansyah (2020), that there is a certain level where the environmental factors included in it best influence the quantity of a given product.
-The certain level of a factor that has the best influence on the products number provided is called the income optinum level, because as stated by Sukardi that:
+Therefore, essential factors and climate at one time can be positively correlated in rice plants, but at other times, they can be negatively correlated.
+Hence, according to Doğan et al. (2013), Darfour and Rosentrater (2016), Livanova et al. (2018), Kumar et al. (2020), and Anwar and Firmansyah (2020), there is a certain level where the environmental factors included in it best influence the quantity of a given product.
+The certain level of a factor with the best influence on the products number provided is called the optimum income level, as stated by Sukardi:

-something that is optinum farmer produce gives something else maximum.
-The definition of optinum is just a meaning...lho son both from a physical point of view money for the harvest, or from the point of view belief in the planting environment.
-This is the calculation that is determining beginning agricultural yields to be sure...yes the future or future results of harvest...that's the meaning that becomes easy to remember...[sesuatu sing awujud jenenge khasile tani yang optinum dadi nguwehi sesuatu lia sing maksimum.
+Something that is optimum the farmer produce gives something else maximum.
+The definition of optimum is just a meaning...lho Sir. both from a physical point of view, money for the harvest, or from the point of view belief in the planting environment.
+It is the calculation determining beginning agricultural yields to be sure...yes the future harvest results...that is the meaning that becomes easy to remember.... [sesuatu sing awujud jenenge khasile tani yang optinum dadi nguwehi sesuatu lia sing maksimum.
 Mung jelasne optinum iku istilahku ae...lho mas baik didelok saka sudut fisik dhuwiteae atas khasile panen, utawa sudut keyakinan lingkungane tandur.
-Iki itungan dadi awal uga dadiake itunganitungan khasile tani dadi pastine...ya khasile engko utawa masa depan saka khasile panen...lha...iki istilah mung dadi penak-penake ngilingake...]
+Iki itungan dadi awal uga dadiake itungan-itungan khasile tani dadi penak-penake ngilingake...]